 Each proposal must address a minimum of two mandatory KPIs from the list provided below and specify the minimum target value expected for each chosen KPI.
+One of these two mandatory KPIs must be KPI EITHE08.1.
 The selected KPIs might be subject to amendment depending on the scope of the project and the coordinating KIC designated during the conditions-clearing phase.